01 of 10

-For this particular recipe, I used my Grocery Store Soap Recipe, sized up to make a bit over 4.5 lbs.
-You can use this one or any other basic soap recipe, and just add the pumpkin puree and spices to it.
-(The sugar and salt are optional - the salt allows the soap to harden quicker and the sugar helps boost the soap's lather.)
+For this particular recipe, this grocery store soap recipe was sized up to make a bit over 4.5 lbs.
+You can use this one or any other basic soap recipe, and add the pumpkin puree and spices to it.
+The sugar and salt are optional.
+The salt allows the soap to harden quicker and the sugar helps boost the soap's lather.

 - 3 tsp. of sugar in the water before the lye

 - 1.5 tsp of salt in the water before the lye

 - 3 oz. of canned pumpkin

 - 2 tsp. of pumpkin pie spice

 - 2.2 oz of pumpkin pie fragrance oil (There are lots of variations on pumpkin fragrance—from spicy to creamy—most of them will contain some vanilla, so know that you're going to have discoloration